Qovery/documentation/website/guides/tutorial/deploy-rails-with-postgresql.md

 ### Connect Rails to PostgreSQL

-Credentials of your database are available via **Environment Variables** and **Secrets**.
+Credentials of your PostgreSQL database are available via **Environment Variables** and **Secrets**.
 Qovery injects environment vars at the runtime.

 You can learn more about environment variables and secrets [here][docs.configuration.environment-variable].

-To list all the environment variables available to your application, you can open **Environment Variables** and **Secret** tabs in your application window:
+To list all the environment variables available to your Rails application, you can open **Environment Variables** and **Secret** tabs in your application window:

 <p align="center">
   <img src="/img/configuration/variables/secret-2.png" alt="Secret" />